Get Pre-Approved For Your Car Loan Apply Now

 What conditions are studded tires best suited to?

-If you live outside major cities or urban areas—or regularly find yourself driving on less-travelled roads that aren’t always fully paved, plowed, or salted—winter tires may not fully cut it.
-In these conditions, you might want to consider studded tires.
+If you live outside major cities or urban areas—or regularly find yourself driving on less-travelled roads that aren’t always fully paved, plowed, or salted—standard winter tires may not fully cut it.
+In these conditions, especially in extreme winter weather (like frequent black ice or freezing rain), you might want to consider studded tires.

 Icy roads in particular are where studded tires really shine.
-They can break through layers of ice on the road to deliver superior grip and traction that far exceeds anything a set of winter tires can provide.
+The metal studs can break through the thin, slick layer of ice on the road to deliver superior grip and traction that far exceeds anything a set of studless winter tires can provide.
+On hard-packed snow, studs also add traction by biting into the compacted surface.
+If you frequently encounter glazed ice or hard snow (for example, rural backroads or highways in frigid weather), studded tires can provide a noticeable safety boost.

 Two main downsides of studded tires

-Studded tires are extremely effective in the proper conditions but they also have their drawbacks.
+Studded tires are extremely effective in the proper conditions, but they also have their drawbacks.
+Here are two big ones to keep in mind:

 Are studded tires legal in Ontario?